Mayhew's Market Brings You

-What is it: The crowned jewel of Gulf Shrimp, the Royal Red is a tastier species compared to the pink, white, and brown varieties.
-While few had even heard of the Royal Red before the mid-90s, it has since grown to be immensely popular with locals and well-informed tourists along the Gulf Coast.
-Royal Red Shrimp can be identified by their large size, rich crimson color and their naturally salty and flavorful taste that has been compared to both Lobster and Bay Scallops.
+What is it: The crowned jewel of shrimp, the Royal Red is a tastier species compared to the Pink, White and Brown varieties.
+While few had even heard of the Royal Red before the mid-90's, it has since grown to be immensely popular with locals and well informed tourists along the Coast.
+Royal Red shrimp can be identified by their large size, rich crimson color and their naturally salty and flavorful taste that has been compared to both lobster and bay scallops.

-When to Get it: While this breed, like other breeds of Gulf Shrimp, can be found all year long, Royal Red season runs from late summer through the end of fall.
-If you’re hungry for the freshest possible Royal Reds, try ordering them during the peak month of September.
+When to get it: While this breed, like other breeds of shrimp, can be found all year long, Royal Red season runs from late summer through the end of fall.

-Where Does it Come From: Because they prefer sandy environments and cool temperatures, the Royal Red Shrimp live at distances that reach sixty miles from the Gulf shoreline.
-Only a select few Gulf Coast fishermen are licensed to harvest Royal Reds, which are immediately frozen when they’re brought on board because of the distances that Royal Red shrimpers must travel.
-Royal Red Shrimp, whether bought from a distributor or ordered at a restaurant, may run a higher price because of their incomparable flavor and texture.
-Don’t be shy when asking your waiter—many Gulf Coast restaurants serve Royal Reds but don’t list them on the menu.
+Where does it come from: Because they prefer sandy environments and cool temperatures, the Royal Red shrimp live at distances that reach sixty miles from the Atlantic shoreline and depths that can reach 2500-3000 feet.
+Only a select few shrimpers are licensed to harvest Royal Reds, which are immediately flash frozen when they're brought on board because of the distances that Royal Red shrimpers must travel.
+Royal Red shrimp, whether bought from a distributor or ordered at a restaurant, may run a higher price because of their incomparable flavor and texture.
+Don't be shy when asking your waiter-many coastal restaurants serve Royal Reds but don't list them on the menu.

-How it’s Prepared: Royal Red Shrimp can be easily substituted for Brown Shrimp in any standard recipe.
-However, because they make their home in deeper waters than other Gulf Shrimps, Royal Reds have a natural saltiness to their taste, so there’s no need to add a lot of extra salt to your other ingredients.
-Make sure you’re careful about overcooking when dealing with Royal Reds; these Shrimp are naturally a pinkish color even when raw, and it only takes half the time to cook them compared to Pinks, Whites or Browns.
+How it's prepared: Royal Red shrimp can be easily substituted for any shrimp in any standard recipe.
+However, because they make their home in deeper waters than other shrimps, Royal Reds have a natural saltiness to their taste, so there's no need to add a lot of extra salt to your other ingredients.
+Make sure you're careful about overcooking when dealing with Royal Reds; these shrimp are naturally a pinkish color even when raw, and they take less time to cook compared the Pinks, Whites or Browns.

 Special to USA TODAY